Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 **Hash-cracking and brute force**

-FTP password
+What is the FTP password?

-Zip-file password
+What is the Zip-file password?

-Steg password
+What is the Steg password?

 Who is the other (agent in full name)?

-SSH Password
+What is the SSH Password?

 **Capture the user flag**

-What is the user flag
+What is the user flag?

 ### Conclusion